-The following homemade pho noodle made from scratch recipe is a contribution from Gabrielle Sen Vuvivu in the Facebook cooking group, SoSimYum.
-Gabrielle is a wonderful home chef who loves to cook for her family and son, Long, in Canada.
-She shares her delicious homemade food and recipes in the cooking group.
-If you enjoy her homemade pho noodle recipe, check out more of her recipes in SoSimYum.
+The following homemade pho noodle made from scratch recipe is a contribution from Gabrielle Sen Vuvivu, a home chef who loves to cook for her family and son in Canada.
+She shares her delicious homemade food and recipes at Sen’s Kitchen Canada.

 - Prep and cook time: 30-40 minutes

 - Notes: I used a Kitchen Aid Artisan standing mixer, Phillips Pasta Maker, and pho/hu tieu noodle disc size 3mm that I ordered from Facebook group, Gia Dung Bep Banh.

 - 295 ml boiling water (I used 300 ml)

 - 100 gram potato starch (or cornstarch as substitute)

 1. Measure out all ingredients.

 2. Mix the rice flour, tapioca starch, salt, oil, lime juice together in a standing mixer bowl for one minute.
 (Do NOT add the potato starch yet.)
 Start boiling the water.

 2. Pour in 300 ml boiling water.
 And I mean literally bubbly boiling water.

 3. Mix the flour mixture for five minutes.